Earth Hour: 2009

-Earth Hour 2009 was from 8:30 p.m. to 9:30 p.m. local time, March 28, 2009.
+Earth Hour 2009 was from 8:30p.m. to 9:30p.m. local time, March 28, 2009.
 The campaign was titled "Vote Earth" and was dubbed "the world's first global vote" with one billion votes was the stated aim for Earth Hour 2009, in the context of the pivotal 2009 United Nations Climate Change Conference.
 WWF reported that 88 countries and 4,159 cities participated in Earth Hour 2009, ten times more cities than Earth Hour 2008 had (2008 saw 400 cities participate).

 Among the participants in 2009 was, for the first time, the United Nations Headquarters in New York City.

 In Egypt, the lights went out on the Sphinx and the Great Pyramids of Giza from 8:30 to 9:30 pm.

 The Philippines saw participation from 647 cities and towns; over 10 million Filipinos were estimated to have joined in the hour-long lights-off.
 This was followed by Greece with 484 cities and towns participating, and Australia with 309.

 Despite official organizers WWF stating that the event is not about the reduction in electricity, a number of public institutions reported on electricity savings in their cities to see participation numbers.
 The Canadian province of Ontario, excluding the city of Toronto, saw a decrease of 6% in electricity usage while Toronto saw a decrease of 15.1% (nearly doubled from 8.7% the previous year) as many businesses darkened, including the landmark CN Tower.

 The Philippines was able to save 611 MWh of electricity during the time period, which is said to be equivalent to shutting down a dozen coal-fired power plants for an hour.

-Swedish electricity operator Svenska Kraftnät recorded a 2.1% decrease in power consumption from its projected figure between 8 p.m. and 9 pm.
+Swedish electricity operator Svenska Kraftnät recorded a 2.1% decrease in power consumption from its projected figure between 8p.m. and 9pm.
 The following hour, the corresponding number was 5%.
 This is equivalent to the consumption of approximately half a million households out of the total 4.5 million households in Sweden.

 According to the National Power Dispatch Centre, Vietnam's electricity demand fell 140 MWh during Earth Hour.